JuliaLang/www.julialang.org/blog/_posts/2016-07-26-announcing-support-for-complex-domain-linear-programs-in-Convex.jl.md

     x1==x2 # should return true

-    # Let's now consider an example where the complex variable is used
+    # Let's now consider an example using a complex variable
     # Complex LP with complex variable
     n = 10 # variable dimension (parameter)
     m = 5 # number of constraints (parameter)